-We are responsible under Article 12 of the Third Electricity Directive for ensuring a secure, reliable and efficient electricity system.
+We are responsible under Article 40 of the Recast Internal Electricity Market Directive for ensuring a secure, reliable and efficient electricity system.

-We are also responsible under Commission Regulation (EU) 2015 / 1222 establishing a guideline on capacity allocation and congestion management ("CACM") for facilitating access to cross-zonal (cross-border) exchanges of electricity and to avoid any unnecessary restriction of cross-zonal capacities.
+We are also responsible under Commission Regulation (EU) 2015/1222 establishing a guideline on capacity allocation and congestion management ("CACM") for facilitating access to cross-zonal (cross-border) exchanges of electricity and to avoid any unnecessary restriction of cross-zonal capacities.
+With effect from 1 January 2021, CACM no longer applies on the SEM / Great Britain border and, as such, the practical application of CACM, with respect to cross border transfer in the SEM, is suspended until the SEM is reconnected to the EU internal energy market with the completion of the proposed Celtic Interconnector.
+In the meantime, as provided for under the Trade and Cooperation Agreement, SONI is engaging with other UK transmission system operators to develop a new day-ahead capacity calculation methodology and EirGrid is engaging with EU transmission system operators similarly.